osg-htc/docs/docs/worker-node/install-singularity.md

 most common local configuration change to the singularity RPM is to add additional local "bind path" options to map extra local file paths into containers.
-This can instead be accomplished by setting the `SINGULARITY_BINDPATH` variable in the environment of jobs through [configuration](/other/configuration-with-osg-configure/#local-settings) on your compute element.
+This can instead be accomplished by setting the `SINGULARITY_BINDPATH` variable in the environment of jobs, for example through [configuration](/other/configuration-with-osg-configure/#local-settings) on your compute element.
 This is a comma-separated list of paths to bind, following the syntax of the